hardikvasa/webb/Documentation.md

 * Find all the links in a web page and print it one below the other (by passing in Page Content as input):
 `webb.find_all_links(page,'content')`

-* Find all the links in a pirticular web page and print it as a list (by passing in Page Content as input):
+* Find all the links in a particular web page and print it as a list (by passing in Page Content as input):
 `print(webb.find_all_links(page,'content','list'))`

 * Find all the URLs in a page and convert them into absolute URLs and print it (by passing in page content as input):